-a.
+- a.
 Initial basic training on what Forced Labor is, what Metal One America, Inc.'s policy is on forced labor, and where risks are in the supply chain.
-This training was conducted in May 2023 for Metal One America, Inc. employees that handle international transactions.
+This training was conducted for new employees that handle international transactions within 30 days of starting. - b.
+Annual training was conducted in various sessions over the year in order to refresh information previously provided, advise on updates/ changes to regulations and internal policies, and clarify any questions that may have come up as the policy was rolled out.